mahendersheri/SWTbahn/README.md

 a push has been performed.
 See the CI/CD (continuous integration and continuous deployment) area in GitLab.
 If a pipeline failure is reported, make sure that **only one** pipeline instance is running, otherwise the tests might not be run correctly.

+**This project is the extension or updates of the existing project.**